JCSS-PMC/PMC/part-02/wave-loads.md

 ### Crest distribution for Non-Gaussian Sea-State

 The Gaussian model fails to capture asymmetric, non-linear wave aspects caused by dynamic pressures not included in the linear theory, which is essential for shallow water, but can also be important for deep-water applications.
-A possible classification of statistical procedures for assessment of non-Gaussian processes {math}`\eta(t)` is
+A possible classification of statistical procedures for assessment of non-Gaussian processes $\eta(t)$ is

-- establish the probability distribution of the elevation process {math}`\eta(t)` by modification of a simpler distribution, usually the Gaussian distribution
+- establish the probability distribution of the elevation process $\eta(t)$ by modification of a simpler distribution, usually the Gaussian distribution
-- transform the elevation process {math}`\eta(t)` into a Gaussian process {math}`U(t)` and apply properties of the Gaussian process
+- transform the elevation process $\eta(t)$ into a Gaussian process $U(t)$ and apply properties of the Gaussian process
 - establish the exact joint distribution function of the process and the differentiated process
 - fit a distribution function to the sample of local peaks.